What’s possible if you were the best and most fearless version of the engineering leader you could be?

 Thank you so much for this book.
 It is a great articulation of many lessons I've learned in my career, and it's going to become mandatory reading for developers on our team.
 I've got copies for everyone on my team, and we are having our first "book club" meeting on it next Wednesday.— Luke Closs, Founder & CTO of Recollect

-Everyone’s situation is different, but in our coaching sessions, we’ll identify your highest-leverage focus areas.
-And then we’ll equip you with the systems and frameworks you need to effectively and confidently make decisions.
+Everyone’s situation is different.
+And in our coaching sessions, we’ll connect with your dreams of the career you want and discover what’s possible for you.
+We’ll identify your highest-leverage focus areas.
+And we’ll equip you with the systems and frameworks you need to effectively and confidently make decisions.

 I’ll openly share any stories, experiences, mistakes, and lessons from my own career as well as all the engineering leaders I’ve talked to as I wrote The Effective Engineer.

 - An initial 90-minute intensive strategy session, over Skype, where we dive deep into your goals and the biggest challenges holding you back from doing your best work.

 - Two 60-minute video coaching sessions per month (12 in total) over Skype.
 For your convenience, these sessions can also optionally be recorded so that you can review them in the future.

 - Follow-up action items and accountability check-ins after each session, to ensure that you execute and make progress toward your goals.